bbacskay/PinkyLEDs/README.md

 It should be possible to run this on other ESP8266 boards, but other changes may be needed

-Additional libraries which you will require are:
+# Board libraries required:
 * ESP8266 Boards Version 2.5.2 (installed to arduinoIDE in boards manager)

+or
-* ESP32 Boards Version 1.0.2 (installed to arduinoIDE in boards manager)
+* ESP32 Boards Version 1.0.3 (installed to arduinoIDE in boards manager)
+# Additional libraries required
 * ArduinoJson version 5 (I'm using version 5.13.5) (Will not work with version 6)
 * PubSubClient version 2.7
-* FastLED version 3.2.8+ (I'm currently using 3.2.9)
+* FastLED Latest version (3.3.2)
 * ESPAsyncE131 latest git version from the master branch (ESP32 is not supported by v1.0.0)
 * ESPAsyncUDP (required by ESPAsyncE131)